 Although Supplier Relationship Management varies depending on the organization as some believe it refers only to buyers and suppliers, others believe it refers only to suppliers.

-However, there are several main processes in Supplier Relationship Management:
+Main processes in Supplier Relationship Management

 - Supplier segmentation-It is the process of classifying the suppliers.
 It is done to understand how companies benefit from segmenting their suppliers.